achrafsq/Samankata/README.md

 Once you’ve done it a few times and you can solve the interesting problem without difficulty, you can begin learning other things from the kata.
 For example do it in another programming language, or do the tests in a different order, or use an unfamiliar testing tool.

-Audit everything \n
+Audit everything
-Bank Account \n
+Bank Account
-Calculate Stats \n
+Calculate Stats
 Closest To Zero
 Filename Range
 FizzBuzz